pthu/sahd/docs/words/to_save,_help.md

 <div style="padding-left: 22px; text-indent: -22px;">
-Cathcart & Gordon 1989<br>
+Cathcart and Gordon 1989<br>
-Kevin J. Cathcart & Robert P. Gordon, <i>The Targum of the Minor Prophets, translated, with a critical introduction, apparatus, and notes</i> (The Aramaic Bible, 14) Edinburgh: T&T Clark.
+Kevin J. Cathcart and Robert P. Gordon, <i>The Targum of the Minor Prophets, translated, with a critical introduction, apparatus, and notes</i> (The Aramaic Bible, 14) Edinburgh: T&T Clark.
 	</div>